-Fred Selby: a very English name for a German-Jewish refugee.
-Indeed, Selby was born in Germany as Manfred Salinger.
-He studied architecture at the Technical College of Berlin in the 1920s under Modernists such as Walter Gropius and Erich Mendelsohn (despite having Albert Speer, “Hitler’s architect”, as a classmate.
-Selby even apparently wrote to Speer upon his release from Spandau prison after the war to wish him well!)
+Fred Selby was born in Germany as Manfred Salinger.
+He studied architecture at the Technical College of Berlin in the 1920s under Modernists such as Walter Gropius and Erich Mendelsohn, and at the same time as Albert Speer, “Hitler’s architect”.

 Selby was initially interned at a refugee camp when he first came to Britain, finding himself alongside fellow future GSA staff member Paul Zunterstein, who went on to study and work under Benno Schotz in the 1950s.
 After serving in the British Army in Palestine and Egypt, Selby moved to Glasgow, was admitted as an Associate to RIBA (the Royal British Institute of Architects) in 1948 ,and began teaching and practising as an architect once more.
 He became a lecturer at The Mackintosh School of Architecture and continued to teach architectural history part-time at GSA after his retiral in 1972.